Biggestmeme/Battleship-Game_Board_Procedural_Generator/README.md

 # Battleship-Game_Board_Procedural_Generator

-This algorithm is used to generate a NxM board for the Battleship game.
+This algorithm is used to generate a NxM random board with custom ship number and length for the Battleship game.